cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 # Now type your password.
 ```

-At this point, your sparse file-based encrypted volume and the `btrfs` filesystem on it should be functioning properly.
+Once you successfully unlock and mount the volume, your file-backed, LUKS-encrypted `btrfs` filesystem should be fully operational.
 We can now move on to the next step.

 ## Btrfs File Structure